Published July 14, 2020 • 3 minute read

 The utility and peace of mind derived from deploying an automated COI collection and tracking tool depends entirely upon what happens after collection.
 While tracking expiration dates is important for ensuring ongoing coverage, the best COI solutions offer access to expert compliance knowledge and insight on top of this.
 There’s a huge difference between knowing when your vendor’s coverage runs out, and knowing whether the level of that coverage appropriately shields your business.
 And it’s a difference that can be worth hundreds of thousands of dollars in the event of litigation.

-With this in mind, it’s imperative to choose a solution that offers a team of dedicated, experienced compliance specialists who can review documents to assess their validity, extent of coverage, risk exposure, and more.
+With this in mind, if your team does not have the expertise or bandwidth to review documents, it’s imperative to choose a solution with dedicated, experienced compliance specialists who can review documents to assess their validity, extent of coverage, risk exposure, and more.

 Meet Due Diligence & Coverage Compliance Requirements

 In the world of commercial insurance, there is nothing more devastating to a business than discovering a claim is ineligible because of non-compliance or a lapse in coverage.
-As such, your tracking solution should be capable of auditing COIs for compliance across a range of areas, including insurance policies and contract requirements, ACORD forms, endorsement language, workers’ compensation regulations, and more.
+As such, your tracking solution should enable you to audit COIs for compliance across a range of areas, including insurance policies and contract requirements, ACORD forms, endorsement language, workers’ compensation regulations, and more.

 If your current solution simply checks boxes, it’s not doing everything that can be done to protect your business from unforeseen events.
 As such, when considering a different remedy, be sure to look for functions related to meeting due diligence and coverage compliance requirements.